melezhik/sparrow-plugins/zef-fetch/README.md

 * `identity`

 Zef identity - module, distribution, so on.
-Required
+Required.

 * `user`

-Run zef for certain user
+Run zef for certain user.
+Optional.

 # See also